abdulsmrehman/pg-library-analysis/README.md

 # pg-library-analysis
-Analysing the 3 different posgtres libraries in golang that is easy to develop and performant.
+Analyse 3 different posgtres libraries in golang that is easy to develop and performant.
+Following are the 3 libraries :-
+- gorm.
+- uptrace/bun.
+- go-pgx.